riteshitey/AWS-SAA-C02-Study-Guide/README.md

 ```

+Non-Prod Auto AMI Refresh Enhancement in SIL and Adoption in dpraw:

+Identified and resolved issues with the Non-Prod Auto AMI refresh process in SIL, ensuring smooth and timely AMI updates.

+Enhanced the existing Auto AMI refresh solution for SIL, improving the efficiency and reliability of the process.

+Independently learned the Auto AMI refresh solution implemented by PPE and successfully facilitated its adoption within the dpraw team, streamlining their AMI refresh process.

+---

+Partner Domain GitLab Adoption:

+Led the onboarding of GitLab for the Partner domain, enabling teams to utilize GitLab CI/CD for their development processes.

+Created a comprehensive Quick Starter Guide on Confluence to help teams understand and implement GitLab CI pipelines effectively.

+Implemented the first GitLab build pipeline for a Java project using Maven, integrating SonarQube, Veracode, and Nexus for code quality analysis and artifact management.

 Cloud Inventory Enhancement:

 Enhanced the Cloud Inventory by automating the process of updating AWS resource details and configurations on Confluence, eliminating the need to manually log into AWS accounts.
 Updates are automatically refreshed every Sunday, ensuring up-to-date information.